openfga/ai-pr-analyzer-gh-action/README.md

 # AI PR Analyzer GitHub Action

-A GitHub Actions workflow that provides AI-powered code reviews using Claude via Amazon Bedrock.
+A GitHub Actions workflow that provides AI-powered code reviews using Claude via Amazon Bedrock for OpenFGA repositories.
 Automatically analyze pull requests and provide intelligent feedback when triggered by mentioning `@claude` in PR comments or descriptions.

+This repository is maintained by Okta and open sourced so it can be used from OpenFGA's github actions.
+It does not serve any other purpose and we do not expect contributions.

 ## About
 ### Key Features